portableant/personal-blog/_posts/2011-05-04-hoard-map-via-fusion-tables.md

   - mapping
   - Roman
 ---
-A quick experiment produced from a google fusion table import of metal hoards (artefacts and numismatic) produced from Richard Hobbs&#8217; research.
+A quick experiment produced from a google fusion table import of metal hoards (artefacts and numismatic) produced from Richard Hobbs' research.
 The raw data can be seen at: <http://www.google.com/fusiontables/DataSource?snapid=S189305lCJK>